github-af/SmartPGP/README.md

 - `secure_messaging` contains documentation and example scripts to play with the secure messaging feature of SmartPGP;

-- `src` contains the JavaCard source code of the SmartPGP applet.
+- `src` contains the JavaCard source code of the SmartPGP applet;

+- `videos` contains sample videos demonstrating smartcard interactions with OpenKeychain and K9 mail on Android Nexus 5.